 Mindfulness meditation is a practice that can greatly benefit us when it comes to dealing with our emotions.
 Meditation is all about directing your awareness inwards and observe what’s going on.

 The veil of ignorance makes us suffer in life.
 Meditation removes that veil and helps us to understand who we really are.
-Just devoting 10 minutes of your time every day for meditation is enough to get started.
+Just devoting 10 minutes of your time every day to meditation is enough to get started.

 I can go on about mindfulness and meditation, but I don’t want to make this post too long.

-So what I’m going do instead is.
+So what I’m going to do instead is.
 I’m going to point you to some of the articles I wrote to help you develop mindfulness.
 They are as follows: